 Example: Two effects are affecting the same creature: one from an Aura that says "Enchanted creature gains flying" and one from an Aura that says "Enchanted creature loses flying."
 Neither of these depends on the other, since nothing changes what they affect or what they're doing to it.
 Applying them in timestamp order means the one that was generated last "wins."
 The same process would be followed, and the same result reached, if either of the effects had a duration (such as "Target creature loses flying until end of turn") or came from a non-Aura source (such as "All creatures lose flying").
-Example: One effect reads, "White creatures get +1/+1," and another reads, "Enchanted

-Example: One effect reads, while creatures get +1/+1, and another reads, Enchanted creature is white."
+Example: One effect reads, "White creatures get +1/+1," and another reads, "Enchanted creature is white."
 The enchanted creature gets +1/+1 from the first effect, regardless of its previous color.